 Exposing Applications

-Basically, there are two kinds of exposable applications: web-based applications, other applications.
-The difference between these types is in required IP address.
-The Web-based application shares IP address with other Web-based applications while the other applications require new IP address for each service.
-Number of IP addresses is limited so if possible, use the Web-based approach.
+Basically, there are two types of exposable applications: web-based applications, other applications.
+The difference between these types is the required IP address.
+The web-based application shares IP address with other web-based applications, while the other applications need new IP address for each service.
+The number of IP addresses is limited, so use the web-based approach if possible.

 Web-based Applications

-This kind of applications require a service that binds a port with application and ingress rules that expose the service to the Internet.
+This type of application requires a service that binds a port to an application and ingress rules that expose the service to the Internet.

-Suppose, we have an application that is ready to serve on port 8080.
+Suppose we have an application that is ready to run on port 8080.
 We create a service:

 apiVersion: v1